 An overall strategy for planned communications materials (i.e., those associated with a planned report release) should be prepared by the Secretariat and approved by the Chair together with the Co-Chairs of the applicable Working Group and/or Task Force well in advance of the planned release date.
-Specific products (i.e. press releases, media lines, key messages and slides for presentations prepared by the Working Groups and TSUs) will be approved by the Co-Chairs of the applicable Working Group and/or Task Force.
+Specific products (i.e. press releases, media lines, key messages and slides for presentations prepared by the Working Groups and Technical Support Units (TSUs)) will be approved by the Co-Chairs of the applicable Working Group and/or Task Force.

 Spokespersons will play a key role in the communication of IPCC reports.
-For the release of each report, the senior communications manager will engage with the Working Groups and/or the TFI, as appropriate, to identify content-specific spokespersons to work on outreach.
-For the release of a report, the whole Executive Committee and identified spokespersons should be kept well informed about the planned communications materials.
+For the release of each report, the Senior Communications Manager will engage with the Working Groups and/or the Task Force, as appropriate, to identify content-specific spokespersons to work on outreach.
+For the release of a report, the Bureau and identified spokespersons should be kept well informed about the planned communications materials.

-Press-releases prepared for IPCC communications should be disseminated to all relevant people, including the IPCC Bureau, Task Force Bureau, the Secretariat, the TSUs and national focal points.
+Press-releases prepared for IPCC communications should be disseminated to all relevant people, including the government Focal Points, the IPCC Bureau, Task Force Bureau, the Secretariat and the TSUs.